19hours/sg-statutes/Acts/Companies Act.md

 (C) the total amount, if any, agreed to be considered as unpaid on those shares;

-(v) [S 56/2005]

-(vi) the total number of shares forfeited since the date of the last summary of return or, if none had been filed previously, since the date of incorporation;
+(v) the total number of shares forfeited since the date of the last return or, if none had been lodged previously, since the date of incorporation;

-(vii) the total number of shares held as treasury shares;
+(vi) the total number of shares held as treasury shares;

-(viii) additional calls paid since the date of the last return and the total amount of calls unpaid; and
+(vii) additional calls paid since the date of the last return and the total amount of calls unpaid; and

-(ix) the total amount of the sums, if any, paid by way of commission in respect of any debentures since the date of the last summary of return or, if none had been filed previously, since the date of incorporation;
+(viii) the total amount of the sums, if any, paid by way of commission in respect of any debentures since the date of the last return or, if none had been lodged previously, since the date of incorporation;

-(f) particulars of the directors, managers, secretaries and auditors of the company as at the date of the confirmation of the summary of return by an officer of the company;
+(g) such particulars of the persons who, on the relevant date, are the directors, managers, secretaries and auditors of the company as are required by section 173 to be contained in the register of directors, managers, secretaries and auditors of the company;

+(h) where the company is an unlisted company —

-(g) in the case of an unlisted company, particulars of shareholders and their shareholdings, except that an unlisted public company having more than 50 shareholders shall provide the particulars of the 50 shareholders holding the most number of shares;
+(i) in the case of a public company with more than 50 shareholders, a list of the 50 shareholders holding the largest number of shares in the company and their respective particulars and shareholdings; or

+(ii) in any other case, a list of all shareholders of the company and their respective particulars and shareholdings;

-(h) where the company has converted any of its shares into stock and given notice of the conversion to the Registrar, the list in paragraph (g) shall contain particulars as to the amount of stock or the number of stock units instead of the amount of shares, and an explanatory note shall be made in the summary of return to that effect; and
+(i) where the company has converted any of its shares into stock and given notice of the conversion to the Registrar, the list in paragraph (h) shall contain particulars as to the amount of stock or the number of stock units instead of the amount of shares, and an explanatory note shall be made in the return to that effect;

-(i) in the case of a company keeping a branch register —

-(i) particulars in paragraph (g) need not include any particulars contained in the branch register, insofar as a copy of the entries containing those particulars is not received at the registered office of the company before the date of the list in question; and
+(j) in the case of a company keeping a branch register, the list in paragraph (h) need not include any particulars contained in the branch register, insofar as a copy of the entries containing those particulars is not received at the registered office of the company before the date of the list in question;

-(ii) where the summary of return is made up to a date between the date when any entry is made in the branch register and the date when a copy of that entry is received at the registered office of the company, a re-confirmation by the company of the summary of return if, at the time the entry was received at the registered office, the company had not filed its main return.

-3. The main return shall contain the following particulars:

-(a) the name of the company and its registration number;

-(b) the date of the main return;
+(k) the date of the last annual general meeting of the company or, in the case of a private company which has dispensed with the holding of its annual general meetings under section 175A(1), the date on which the resolution referred to in section 175 (A) (1) was passed;

-(c) the date to which the accounts are made up;
+(l) the date to which the accounts of the company are made up and the date of the annual general meeting at which those accounts were laid before the company;

-(d) the name of the audit firm or company that has audited the accounts and, if the accounts are lodged, whether the accounts are qualified; and
+(m) the name of the auditor who audited the accounts of the company, unless the company is exempt from audit requirements, and where the accounts have been lodged, a statement as to whether the accounts are unqualified;

-(e) in the case of an exempt private company without an exempt private company certificate, or any company limited by shares, particulars of —

-(i) the principal activity or activities in the course of the financial year or, if the company was dormant throughout the financial year, the principal activity or activities before it turned dormant;
+(n) particulars of the principal activity or activities in the course of the financial year or, if the company was dormant throughout the financial year, the principal activity or activities before it turned dormant;

-(ii) turnover, sales and other operating revenues;

-(iii) net income (or loss) from extraordinary and non-operating items;

-(iv) profits or loss;

-(v) assets and liabilities; and

-(vi) shareholders’ funds.

-4\.
-For the avoidance of doubt, paragraph 3(e) should reflect particulars derived from the financial statements prepared in accordance with section 201.
+(o) a statement as to whether the company has any share-based payment plan;

+(p) a statement as to whether the company has undergone any merger or acquisition;

+(q) a statement as to whether the company is listed on any securities exchange in Singapore or elsewhere;

+(r) if the company is listed on any securities exchange in Singapore or elsewhere, a statement as to whether the company is within its first year of an initial public offer in any such securities exchange; and

+(s) where the annual return is accompanied by such of the relevant documents as may be applicable to the company, such information on the company contained in those documents as the Registrar may specify.

+[S 605/2007 wef 05/11/2007]

+2. For the purposes of paragraph 1, where the last return of a company consists of a summary of return and a main return, a reference to the last return of the company shall, unless the context requires otherwise, be construed as a reference to the last summary of return of the company.

+[S 605/2007 wef 05/11/2007]

+3. In paragraph 1, “relevant date” means a date specified by the person who lodges the return, being a date which is not more than 14 days before the date of lodgment of the return.

+[S 605/2007 wef 05/11/2007]

+4. In paragraph 1(s), “relevant documents”, in relation to a company, means —

+(a) the report and statement of its directors;

+(b) the report of its auditors, unless the company is exempt from audit requirements and no report was prepared by the auditors;

+(c) its last balance-sheet, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors;

+(d) its last profit and loss account, which must be audited unless the company is exempt from audit requirements and no report was prepared by the auditors; and

+(e) the notes to the account.

+[S 605/2007 wef 05/11/2007]

 NINTH SCHEDULE